 Members may ask the Fund administration for an individual proposal with a comparison of retirement benefits, contributions and purchase allowances (see p.
-10).
+10) or calculate with the simulation module on our website www.fpn.ch.
 This document is designed to help members choose the plan that is best suited to their personal circumstances.

-Example
+Example Male member who joined the Fund a tage 25

-Male member who joined the F Annual salary und at age 25 CHF 65 000
+Annual salary .
+191 - 1 CHF 65000

-Retirement benefits at age 65 a throughout his career: ssuming the chosen plan level is maintained
+Retirement benefits at age 65 assum throughout his career : ing the chosen plan level is mainta iined

-Accrued savings account ar nnual pens ion
+Accrued savings account annual pension

 - Basic CHF 500 000 CHF 26000

-- Standard CHF 570 000 CHF 29640
+Standard CHF 570 000 CHF 29640

-- Тор CHF 650 000 CHF 33800
+- Top CHF 650 000 CHF 33800